The Best Savings Accounts in New Hampshire for 2024

 Online banks are often seen as riskier than traditional banks.
 This is understandable given the rise in online fraud in recent years.

 The FDIC offers up to $250,000 in protection, per account type, per customer, per bank.
-So, if you have a savings account you can receive up to $250,000 in insurance.
+So, you can receive up to $250,000 in insurance if you have a savings account.
 Opening another savings account won’t increase this limit, but opening a checking account will, so long as you split your balance between the accounts.